travis-ci/docs-travis-ci-com/docs/user/encryption-keys.md

 And we're done.

+### Detailed Discussion

+The way the secure var system works is is takes values on the format ```{ 'secure' => 'encrypted string' }``` in the (parsed YAML) configuration and replaces it with the decrypted string.

+So

+    notifications:
+      campfire:
+        rooms:
+          secure: "encrypted string"

+becomes

+    notifications:
+      campfire:
+        rooms: "decrypted string"

+while

+    notifications:
+      campfire:
+        rooms:
+          - secure: "encrypted string"

+becomes

+    notifications:
+      campfire:
+        rooms:
+          - "decrypted string"

+In the case of secure env vars

+    env:
+      - secure: "encrypted string"

+becomes

+    env:
+      - "decrypted string"

 ## Fetching the public key for your repository

 You can fetch the public key with Travis API, using `/repos/:owner/:name/key` or